lucafanselau/jongleur/README.md

 npm install --save-dev typescript @types/three
 ```

 Next we will cover how to use the library.
-You can also checkout a live demo [here]()
+You can find the whole source of this mini tutorial as a CodeSandbox [here](https://codesandbox.io/s/jongleur-minimal-demo-fk4e2z).

 ## First create the animations

-First define how you want the scene to behave.
+The first step is to define how you want the scene to behave.
 This is the part that is inspired by keyframe editors.
 The first parameter is the base scene (eg. how do you want the scene to look at the beginning).
-The second parameter is basically a listing, for every object, at which stage you want to object to have which properties. _Jongleur_ is unopinionated in that you can freely decide on the scale of keyframes.
+The second parameter is basically a listing, for every object, at which stage (or progress) you want to object to have which state.
+The stages are identified by positive numbers.
 The third argument is for configuring the scene.

-The resulting store, per convention called `clips`, contains every information necessary to make the scene run. _Jongleur_ figures out the best way to transition between those states.
+The resulting store, per convention called `clips`, contains every information necessary to make the scene run. _Jongleur_ figures out the best way to transition between the stages you provided.

 ```tsx
 import { orchestrate, helpers } from "jongleur";